Brett Pitman: Portsmouth

 On 13 July 2017, Pitman signed a three-year deal with League One club, Portsmouth for an undisclosed fee.
 Manager Kenny Jackett gave him the captain's armband ahead of their return to the third tier of English football.
 He scored twice on his Portsmouth debut in a 2–0 home win over Rochdale on 5 August.
 He was named League One Player of the Month for September 2017, scoring six times in seven games.

-Pitman finished his first season at Fratton Park as the league's second top scorer and Portsmouth F.C. top scorer with 25 goals across all competitions.
+Pitman finished his first season at Fratton Park as the league's second top scorer and Portsmouth's top scorer with 25 goals across all competitions.
 Coming just behind Peterborough United's Jack Marriott in the league, he was the first Pompey player to pass 20 goals in a season since Svetoslav Todorov when the team won the 2002–03 Football League First Division.

 In 2019–20, Pitman was stripped of his captaincy which was given to Tom Naylor in September and did not play past December.
 He was an unused substitute only five times for the rest of the season, was exiled from training and had to practice with Bournemouth's under-21 team to keep fit.
 He ended his Pompey career with 41 goals from 99 games.